luapower/mysql/mysql_client.md

   If the server does not have SSL support (or just disabled), the error string "ssl disabled on server" will be returned.
   * `ssl_verify`: if `true`, then verifies the validity of the server SSL certificate (default to `false`).
-  * `compact_arrays`: `true` to use array-of-arrays structure for the result set, rather than the default array-of-hashes structure.

 ### `db:close() -> 1 | nil,err`